Quadriffis/immortal-millionaire/4 - phenotype - muscle.md

 - Eating some protein after a workout is good, but not doing it is no issue
 - Eating protein every few hours only is marginally better for muscle growth
 - Having an adequate total protein intake really matters

+### Choosing your protein intake

+There are two factors in determining your dietary makeup:

+- Caloric intake
+- Protein intake

+From the weight loss section we know that the base metabolic rates for humans are about:

+- Women BMR = 655 + (9.6 x weight in kilos) + (1.8 x height in cm) - (4.7 x age in years)
+- Men BMR = 66 + (13.7 x weight in kilos) + (5 x height in cm) - (6.8 x age in years)

+> For a 26 year old male of 183cm weighing 78 kilos that means a BMR of 66 + (13.7 x 80) + (5 x 170) + (6.8 x 26) = **2188 kCal a day**.

+Make sure you eat enough when trying to gain muscle.
+Keep in mind your exercise expenditure and set a daily target.

+The rule of thumb for protein consumption is: 1.4x your lean muscle weight in grams.
+For example:

+> A person weighing 80kg with 15% body fat should take about 80 x 15% x 1.4 = 95 grams of protein.

+The above is a rule of thumb.
+Keep in mind that:

+- This is a game of averages, don't go manic on exact numbers
+- Protein counts as calories, protein shakes too
+- Eating protein without exercise will not make your muscles grow

 ### Protein quality